berkeley-stat201a/berkeley-stat201a.github.io/README.md

 ## Logistics

-Six hours of Lecture and  Three hours of Laboratory per week for 7 weeks.
+Three hours of lecture and two hours of laboratory per week.

 ## Prerequisites

-Multivariable calculus, one semester of linear algebra, and Statistics 134 or consent of instructor.
+Undergraduate probability at the level of Statistics 134, multivariable calculus (at the level of Berkeley’s Mathematics 53) and linear algebra (at the level of Berkeley’s Mathematics 54).